Impact play

-For safety, impact play should be done on areas of the human body well protected by fat or muscle; spots to avoid include the kidneys, neck, tailbone, hipbones, the head and all joints.
+Due to obvious risks involved, experts have recommended that impact play be done on areas of the human body well protected by fat or muscle; spots to avoid include the kidneys, neck, tailbone, hipbones, the head and all joints.
 The usual targets for flagellation are the buttocks and the two areas of the upper back below the shoulder blades.
 With care, the thighs, the backs of the calves and the chest can be targets as well.
-Breasts are another potential (but high-risk) target, and should only be used with experience.
+Breasts are another potential (but high-risk) target, and experts have recommended that those only be used with experience.

-The use of a whip means that the Dom must take great care to hit the intended target area, and avoid wrapping; when a whip or flogger makes contact with the target area somewhere up its length and the remaining length wraps around the sub's body to deliver a sharp, non-erotic, and possibly injurious off-target blow, such as to the hipbones or ribs.
+The use of a whip means that the dom must take great care to hit the intended target area, and avoid wrapping; when a whip or flogger makes contact with the target area somewhere up its length and the remaining length wraps around the sub's body to deliver a sharp, non-erotic, and possibly injurious off-target blow, such as to the hipbones or ribs.
 The longer the falls, the more skill is required by the Dom to land a safe blow.
 Advanced flogging techniques use a pair of floggers employed in a martial arts style alternating pattern, a technique commonly referred to as "florentining" or "florentine flogging."

 Less common forms of impact play include punching and face slapping.
+A slapper or smacker may also be used.
+This consists of a broad (3 to 4 inch wide) semi flexible leather paddle with rounded and tapered edges, designed to minimize the severity of tip strike.

 The sensations produced by impact play depend on the area in which the impact is concentrated.
 Wide implements such as an open hand, paddle or flogger produce a dull "thuddy" sensation.
 Narrow implements such as a cane, riding crop, belt or single tail produce a sharp "stingy" sensation.

-A slapper or smacker may also be used.
-This consists of a broad (3 to 4 inch wide) semi flexible leather paddle with rounded and tapered edges, designed to minimize the severity of tip strike.